 Intended outcome Success criteria To achieve accelerated progress in reading, writing and mathematics for those not on track to meet age related expectation.
 Attainment will increase by disadvantaged children making accelerated progress across the year showing the difference diminish when compared to non PP in the cohort and National expectation.
 Ensure there is high uptake of enrichment opportunities in order for pupils to access the full curriculum.
 Pupils will access all enrichment opportunities offered.
 This will enable them to access the full curriculum and further their life experiences.
-Better parental engagement.
-Parents will form effective relationships with the teaching staff to support their child's learning.
 Children will be supported in developing strategies for managing their mental health and wellbeing.
 Children will be supported in developing strategies for their mental health and wellbeing.
 They will have opportunities to explore this further and feel confident to speak to others about this.